ValgulNecron/kasuki/readme.md

-Then please check the todo and follow CONTRIBUTING.md to add feature if the todo is complete, or you want to do something else, just do it and open a pr afterward.
+Then please check the todo and follow CONTRIBUTING.md to add feature if the todo is complete, or you want to do something else, you can do it and open a pr afterward.

-## I don't know how to code in rust but still want to contribute
+## I don’t know how to code in rust but still want to contribute

-1. You can add new langage by adding a translation in the file located in lang_file and adding it to lang_file/available_lang.json
+1. You can add a new language by adding a translation in the file located in json and adding it to the choices in json/command/lang.json
 2. Contribute to this guide by making it clearer on how to use/ how it works.
 3. Or by opening an issue with enhancement or new feature you want to see.
+4. Or by contributing to the website for the bot.

 Please note that for embed you will need to use ISO-639-1 and if no ISO-639-1 exist or need to be more specific like the different "version" of chinese use ISO-639-3 and if still not like with a specific chinese written in pinyin, I used the ISO-639-3 code for mandarin chinese (cmn) and added a p for pinyin

-if working on command_register please use the same structure, but the "code" field should respect discord locale https://discord.com/developers/docs/reference#locales
+for the command json please follow the example, the "code" field should respect discord locale https://discord.com/developers/docs/reference#locales

 # How to use